One of the biggest milestones in a woman’s life is her wedding day.

 Wedding rings are the love and bond between husband and wife, to be worn on the ring finger because of the “vein of love” that leads directly to the heart.

 The wedding candle symbolizes unity as the two flames merge into one, unable to be separated.

-A bride-to-be also has her respective ideal look.
+A bride-to-be also has her different ideal look.
 I have encountered a number of different brides whose uniqueness brings out their beauty.
 One bride may prefer a trendy look that is sharp and smart with an edgy vibe.
-Another may prefer the glamorous and dramatic red-carpet fashion that is sexy, yet mysterious.
+Another may prefer the glamorous and dramatic red-carpet fashion that is sexy yet mysterious.
 There is also the natural bride, with minimal make-up and a radiant smile that says it all.
 The preppy bride is calm, cool, and collected, remaining prim and proper with her polished look.
-My personal favorite is the classic bride, whose simplistic and sophisticated look is timeless, drawing out her elegance and beauty.
+My personal favorite is the classic bride, whose simplistic and sophisticated look is timeless, bringing out her elegance and beauty.

-Whichever look is decided upon, the bride and groom usually choose to honor their heritage.
+Whichever look is decided, the bride and groom usually choose to honor their heritage.
 Attire differs by culture, whether it is the Indian sari, Japanese kimono, or the Indonesian kebaya and batik.
 As part of Filipino culture, brides may wear a variation of the baro’t saya, such as the Maria Clara, while grooms wear the Barong Tagalog.

 Regardless of what anyone’s wedding day consists of, this fantasy coming to life is definitely a day to remember.